yosuke-furukawa/tower-of-babel/exercises/iterator_for_of/problem.md

 # Exercise

-Create a Iteratable object that does the FizzBuzz calculation for a given amount of numbers.
+Create an iteratable object that does the FizzBuzz calculation for a given amount of numbers.

 # Hints

 ## FizzBuzz Problem

-List the numbers from 1 to the max (passed in using `process.argv`.
-However for every number that is devidable by 3 you write `Fizz` and for ever number that is devidable by 5 you write `Buzz` and for every number that is devidable by both 3 and 5 you write `FizzBuzz`.
+List the numbers from 1 to the max (passed in using `process.argv`).
+However for every number that is divisible by 3 you write `Fizz` and for ever number that is divisible by 5 you write `Buzz` and for every number that is divisible by both 3 and 5 you write `FizzBuzz`.

 Here is an example.